-If you need to remove an installed Optane SSD module for any reason, you must disable (see "Disabling Intel® OptaneTM" on page 6 - 56) Intel Optane before doing so.
+If you need to remove an installed Optane SSD module for any reason, you must disable (see "Disabling Intel® OptaneTM" on page 6 - 57) Intel Optane before doing so.

 Failure to disable Optane before removing an Optane SSD module will result in the system being unable to start up.
+Figure 6 - 5 SATA Mode Set to RAID 7.

-7. Select SATA Mode (see page 5 - 17), press <Enter> and select "RAID Mode.".
+Select SATA Mode (see page 5 - 18), press <Enter> and select "RAID Mode.".